mkdocs/mkdocs-bootswatch-classic/docs/index.md

 # MkDocs Bootstrap Theme

-This project provides [MkDocs] themes for the different Bootstrap themes provided by the [Bootswatch] project.
+This project provides legacy [MkDocs] themes based on the 1.0.x version of the `mkdocs` theme for the different Bootstrap 2 themes provided by the [Bootswatch] project.

 ## Installation & Usage